cooperhammond/your-technocrats/README.md

 The model was trained off of roughly 900 images total gathered through google images and sanitized by hand.
 See the jupyter notebook [technocrats.ipynb](https://github.com/cooperhammond/your-technocrats/blob/master/technocrats.ipynb) for more info.

-See the [website](https://technocrats.onrender.com/) to try it out.
+See the [website](https://technocrats.onrender.com/) to try it out or `git clone` it and run `python app/server.py serve` to get a local version running.